dani18z/QRStock-Inventory/README.md

 <img src="https://img.shields.io/badge/Python-14354C?style=for-the-badge&logo=python&logoColor=white">

-Incredibly versatile and adaptable, allowing us to constantly improve and enhance the platform as your needs evolve.
+Incredibly versatile and adaptable, allowing you to constantly improve and enhance the platform as your needs evolve.

 <br>